Valve: Disc

-A disc or valve member is a movable obstruction inside the stationary body that adjustably restricts flow through the valve.
+A disc, also known as a valve member, is a movable obstruction inside the stationary body that adjustably restricts flow through the valve.
 Although traditionally disc-shaped, discs come in various shapes.
 Depending on the type of valve, a disc can move linearly inside a valve, or rotate on the stem (as in a butterfly valve), or rotate on a hinge or trunnion (as in a check valve).
 A ball is a round valve member with one or more paths between ports passing through it.
 By rotating the ball, flow can be directed between different ports.
 Ball valves use spherical rotors with a cylindrical hole drilled as a fluid passage.
 Plug valves use cylindrical or conically tapered rotors called plugs.
 Other round shapes for rotors are possible as well in rotor valves, as long as the rotor can be turned inside the valve body.
 However, not all round or spherical discs are rotors; for example, a ball check valve uses the ball to block reverse flow, but is not a rotor because operating the valve does not involve rotation of the ball.

 Seat

-The seat is the interior surface of the body which contacts the disc to form a leak-tight seal.
+The "seat" is the interior surface of the body which contacts the disc to form a leak-tight seal.
 In discs that move linearly or swing on a hinge or trunnion, the disc comes into contact with the seat only when the valve is shut.
 In disks that rotate, the seat is always in contact with the disk, but the area of contact changes as the disc is turned.
 The seat always remains stationary relative to the body.

 Seats are classified by whether they are cut directly into the body, or if they are made of a different material: